Please enter your email below to subscribe

 Now that you know the facts, you can proceed on to the equivalent of your legal research, determining the best operational and technological steps to improve your cyber security.

 John P. Torres has extensive investigative and security experience.
 Previously, he served as the Special Agent in Charge for Homeland Security Investigations in Washington, D.C. and Virginia.
 His background includes more than 27 years of experience providing investigative and security management for the U.S. Departments of Homeland Security and Justice, including serving as the Acting Director and the Deputy Director of U.S. Immigration and Customs Enforcement.
+John can be reached at email@example.com.

 Kenneth C. Citarella has more than 30 years of experience investigating and prosecuting white collar crime and computer crime.
 Previously, he had a distinguished 28-year career as a prosecutor in the Westchester County, New York District Attorney’s Office.
 A pioneer in computer crime prosecution, Mr. Citarella obtained convictions for computer intrusions, malicious software attacks, a software time bomb, spamming, digital child pornography, and the use of the Internet for child exploitation, among other cases.
+Kenneth can be reached at firstname.lastname@example.org.